-This course will include a combination of short written assignments (e.g. reading responses, primary source analysis, article review) and longer assignments such as a research essay.
+This course may include a combination of short written assignments (e.g. reading responses, primary source analysis, article review, blog posts) and longer assignments such as a collaborative critical-creative essay.
+Written assignments may make use of the student's ePortfolio.